jagadekmeesala/ITG_EAGLE_Training/README.md

 - Giving free advices is a bad practice (when not asked)
 - Paying attention to details while others are speaking is important (Noting down is a good habit)

----***Practice Tasks on Spring Boot***---
-- Task -1 - Students task - Inserting and retrieving all students data in form of a Map - Not done
-- Task -2 - Employees task - Adding employees into the table and performing CRUD operations - Done
-- Task -3 - Employees task + roles - Adding authentication to the table where only admin can perform operations on the table - Done
-- Task -4 - Employees task + roles + projects - Letting PM and HR add projects into the projects table - Done
-- Task -5 - File Externalization - Create a MySQL Server on Azure and connect it to a local MySQL instance - Not done
-- Task -6 - Employees task + roles + projects + project_Emp_details - Not done